mauponti/hashelot/games/ethereum/rings/README.md

 2&percnt; of the stack goes to the **owner**, to finance research and development of (*hopefully less frivolous*) decentralized ventures.

-The number of blocks, *127*, has been chosen as a prime number (out of pure mathematical fun) to make a round hypothetically last around 24 hours.
+The number of blocks, *127*, has been chosen as a prime number (out of pure mathematical fun) to make a round hypothetically last around half an hour.

 The **owner** of the hashelot_rings smart contract may declare a winner with ```dustStack()```, but only if there are no ongoing bets.